menicgiulia/NetMedPy/README.md

 ### Verifying the installation

-1. Download the directory `examples`.
+1. Download the directory `examples` in this repository.

-2. Navigate to the directory `examples`:
+2. Navigate to the directory `examples` in your local machine:

   ```bash
   cd /user_path_to/examples